bschulz81/robustregression/README.md

 By default, the library also containts two test applications.

-If the variable $WITH_TESTAPP, a c++ test application is compiled and put in an /output directory.
+If the variable $WITH_TESTAPP is set to ON, a c++ test application is compiled and put in an /output directory.

 The library also shipps with a Python module.
-By default, the CMake variable $WithPython is ON and a Python module will be generated in addition to a c++ library.
+By default, the CMake variable $With_Python is set to ON and a Python module will be generated in addition to a c++ library.

-If $WITH_TESTAPP and $WithPython are set, which is the default, then a Python test application will be generated in addition to the C++ test application.
+If $WITH_TESTAPP and $With_Python are set, which is the default, then a Python test application will be generated in addition to the C++ test application.

 ## Installing with CMake